Tencent/MMKV/README.md

 1. MMKV is compiled with `MT/MTd` runtime by default.
 If your project uses `MD/MDd`, you should change MMKV's setting to match your project's (`C/C++` -> `Code Generation` -> `Runtime Library`), or vise versa.
 2. MMKV is developed with Visual Studio 2017, change the `Platform Toolset` if you use a different version of Visual Studio.

-For other installation options, see [Windows Setup](https://github.com/Tencent/MMKV/wiki/windows_setup).
+For other installation options, see [Win32 Setup](https://github.com/Tencent/MMKV/wiki/windows_setup).

 ### Quick Tutorial
 You can use MMKV as you go.
 All changes are saved immediately, no `sync`, no `save` calls needed.